 Step 2 – Leave the back portion of your shirt untucked and loose.

-Step 3 – If you are wearing slacks or tights, you can tuck into it, so the half tuck stays in place.
+Step 3 – If you are wearing slacks or tights, you can tuck into them, so the half tuck stays in place.

 If these were not fun enough, here’s something that might excite you, one because it’s effortless, and two, because it will set you apart from others.
-It just gives you a fresh look and helps you style the same top or shirt differently.
-It looks undone yet chic and uptown.
-It looks great especially with shirts that are relatively smaller.
+Be it for any formal occasion or casual one, it just gives you a fresh look and helps you style the same top or shirt differently.
+This casual shirt style looks undone yet chic and uptown.
+It looks great on any formal shirt that is relatively smaller or a long-sleeved button-up shirt.

 How To Do It